-The OIG plans to complete the following audits and reviews during the second half of FY 2024:
+The OIG plans to complete the following audits and reviews during the second half of FY 2025:

-- 1. Audit of the Commission's FY 2024 financial statements; - 2.
-Audit of the Commission's FY 2024 compliance with FISMA; - 3.
-Audit of Purchase Card Program and Risk Assessment; - 4.
-Review of Commission's compliance with section 522 of the Consolidated Appropriations Act, 2005, as amended, for privacy and data protection procedures and policies; - 5.
-Audit of the Commission's compliance with the DATA Act for fiscal year 2024; and - 6.
-Review of FY2023 improper payment reporting.
+- 1. Audit of the Commission's FY 2025 financial statements; - 2.
+Review of the Commission's FY 2025 compliance with FISMA; - 3.
+Review of the Commission's Compliance with Fiscal Year 2024 Improper Payments; - 4.
+Review of the Commission's Privacy Program; and - 5.
+A risk assessment of the Commission's charge card program.